Monday, May 28, 2012

 PARKS AND RECREATION (NBC)

-Scheduling history: Through four seasons, Parks and Recreation has almost always been a bottom-of-the hour show.
+Scheduling history: Through five seasons, Parks and Recreation was almost always been a bottom-of-the hour show.
 It did get a handful of tries leading off the 10:00 hour during the 2010-11 season, but the vast majority of its eps have come at either 8:30 or 9:30.
-Its 68 episodes to date have all aired on Thursday.
+That changed in a big way as it led off the Thursday lineup in fall 2013, but it returned to 8:30 at midseason.
+The final season was the first that didn't air on Thursday, with back-to-back episodes in the Tuesday 8:00 hour.

 See (who saw) how it all began: Parks and Rec premiered on April 9, 2009 as part of a big evening of late-spring launches the week after ER came to an end.
 Where better to premiere a so-called Office sister show than in between two episodes of The Office?
 The 8/7c edition of The Office scored a 3.4 demo, the 9/8c edition got a 3.9, and in the middle was the Parks and Rec series premiere with a nothing-special 6.88 million viewers and 3.0 demo.
 The show dropped into the low 2's in subsequent weeks but was usually able to build on its My Name is Earl lead-in, which was (despite Earl being on its last legs) good enough for a renewal.